 - The top heating element weighs 5,000 pounds.

-- The manufacturer anticipates only making adjustments to the height once or twice a month.
+- The manufacturer anticipates only adjusting the height once or twice a month.

 - The actuators and power source must be located outside of the oven frame.

-- Travel rate is negligible as long as the total travel can be reached in less than 60 seconds.
+- Travel rate is negligible if the total travel can be reached in less than 60 seconds.